-What happens at a juvenile adjudicatory hearing in South Carolina?
+What is a Juvenile Adjudicatory Hearing in South Carolina?

 At this stage, the child can either plead guilty or deny the allegations and have a trial where the solicitor has the burden of proving that the child committed an offense.
 If there is a trial, the family court judge hears evidence presented by the solicitor, reports from the GAL, testimony from victims, and any evidence or testimony presented by the child’s attorney.
 The judge will also review any evaluations performed by DJJ.
 Afterward, the judge will decide whether to dismiss the charge for lack of evidence, whether the child is innocent, or whether the juvenile is “adjudicated delinquent” (guilty) of the charge.

-What happens if a child is adjudicated delinquent in South Carolina?
+What Happens if a Juvenile is Delinquent in South Carolina?

 If the judge adjudicates the child as delinquent, then the judge moves on to the “disposition” phase where the judge decides the child’s sentence.
 At sentencing, the judge may consider evaluation reports, the seriousness of the offense(s), school records, behavior at home, and prior court history.
 Also, the judge may order the child to undergo an evaluation before sentencing.
 During this evaluation, DJJ gathers information about the child’s background and psychological, social and educational needs.
 In some cases, the child may be sent to one of DJJ’s evaluation centers for up to 45 days where the child will also receive a medical examination and attend school.
 The center closest to Charleston is the Coastal Regional Evaluation Center, 331 Campbell Thickett Road, Ridgeville, South Carolina 29472, (843) 821-3073.